What causes sciatica?

 If you have sciatica, your pain will likely worsen when performing these activities.

-Your doctor may also request for additional tests, such as an x-ray or MRI, to get more information about the location and cause of your sciatica.
-This can help your doctor develop an appropriate course of treatment for you.
+Your orthopaedic specialist may also request for additional tests, such as an x-ray or MRI, to get more information about the location and cause of your sciatica.
+This can help your orthopaedic specialist develop an appropriate course of treatment for you.

-Most sciatica cases improve with self-care measures.
-To relieve your pain and avoid future injuries, your doctor may recommend the following treatments:
+Most sciatica cases improve with self-care measures to relieve sciatica pain.
+To relieve your pain and avoid future injuries, your orthopaedic specialist may recommend the following treatments:

-Your doctor may prescribe painkillers to provide short-term relief from sciatica.
+Your orthopaedic specialist may prescribe painkillers to provide short-term relief from sciatica.

-In some cases, your doctor may inject steroids into the area around the sciatica nerve to reduce pain.
+In some cases, your orthopaedic specialist may inject steroids into the area around the sciatica nerve to reduce the pain.

-To manage your pain and prevent future injuries, your doctor may refer you to a physical therapist.
+To manage sciatica pain and prevent future injuries, your orthopaedic specialist may refer you to a physical therapist.
 He or she will design a rehabilitation programme for you, which includes exercises to correct your posture, strengthen the muscles supporting your back, and improve your flexibility.